Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 * This is a small amount of work.
 * This requires few changes to the code, and they are very localized, so it will not disrupt other work happening in parallel.

-TODO: this leaves Doxygen comments around, e.g. `\file` comments and the documentation of exposed types.
+Additionally, each header may itself be public or not: do we still want applications to `#include <mbedtls/foo.h>`?
+A header that contains exposed declarations must be exposed, but does not need to be public.
+See [Move private headers](#move-private-headers).

 #### Separating private interfaces from exposed interfaces

 If a private interface of TF-PSA-Crypto is declared in an exposed header, in the medium term, we should move it to a private header.
 Note that we can only do that if the interface is not called from Mbed TLS code.

 At some point, perhaps after the 1.0 release, we expect that all the functions declared in an exposed header will be private and will not be called by Mbed TLS.
 That point may be reached at different times for different headers.
-When we reach that point for a header, we can run a script to move the declarations guarded by `MBEDTLS_DECLARE_PRIVATE_IDENTIFIERS` to a private header file and adjust `#include` directives accordingly.
+When we reach that point for a header, we can run a script to move the declarations guarded by `MBEDTLS_DECLARE_PRIVATE_IDENTIFIERS` to an internal header file and adjust `#include` directives accordingly.

 ### Analysis of privatization by header